SAP-archive/teched2021-DEV261/exercises/ex9/README.md

 ![Kyma Copy Secrets](./images/kyma_OAuth_Step3.png)

-To get a vlaid token for the call to the endpoint of the **submitorder** action we must first retrive the token making use of the credentials we have just copied.
+To get a valid token for the call to the endpoint of the **submitorder** action we must first retrive the token making use of the credentials we have just copied.
 To be able to do so we must first _encode_ them in base64 in the format `<client id>:<client secret> `.

 You have the following options to do the encoding: